-Now that UNRA has paved major roads further north of Uganda, it puts Kidepo Valley National Park comfortably on the top 10 destinations in Uganda list.
+Now that UNRA has paved major roads further north of Uganda, it comfortably puts Kidepo Valley National Park on the top 10 destinations in the Uganda list.
 Have the honor to visit this outstanding destination.

-The park has an amazing African wilderness and is less crowded with scenic beauty alongside an abundance of wildlife, a perfect Africa safari destination for savannah game drives.
+The park has an incredible African wilderness and is less crowded with scenic beauty alongside abundant wildlife, a perfect Africa safari destination for savannah game drives.